jorgeribeiro/us-visa-scheduler/README.md

 This configuration is only necessary if you wish to write the results to a Google Sheet to have better visibility on the execution results.
 The app works just fine without it.

 ## Next steps
+- Deploy new image to lambda function via deployment script
 - Extend it to work with Immigrant visa appointments
 - Use Serverless Framework to facilitate the deployment